Area: 619 sq. km. (238 sq. mi.).

-St. Lucia's currency is the Eastern Caribbean Dollar (EC$), a regional currency shared among members of the Eastern Caribbean Currency Union (ECCU).
-The Eastern Caribbean Central Bank (ECCB) issues the EC$, manages monetary policy, and regulates and supervises commercial banking activities in its member countries.
-The ECCB has kept the EC$ pegged at EC$2.7=U.S. $1.
+St. Lucia is a member of the Eastern Caribbean Currency Union (ECCU).
+The Eastern Caribbean Central Bank (ECCB) issues a common currency for all members of the ECCU.
+The ECCB also manages monetary policy, and regulates and supervises commercial banking activities in its member countries.

-St. Lucia is a beneficiary of the U.S. Caribbean Basin Initiative and is a member of the Caribbean Community and Common Market (CARICOM).
-The country hosts the headquarters of the Organization of Eastern Caribbean States (OECS).
+St. Lucia is a beneficiary of the U.S. Caribbean Basin Initiative and is a member of the Caribbean Community and Common Market (CARICOM) and the Organization of Eastern Caribbean States (OECS)

-Historically, the major thrust of foreign affairs for St. Lucia has been economic development.
+The major thrust of foreign affairs for St. Lucia is economic development.
 The government is seeking balanced international relations with emphasis on mutual economic cooperation and trade and investment.
 It seeks to conduct its foreign policy chiefly through its membership in the OECS.
 St. Lucia participated in the 1983 Grenada mission, sending members of its Special Services Unit into active duty.
-St. Lucia is a member of the Commonwealth, the Organization of American States (OAS), and the United Nations.
-It maintains friendly relations with the major powers active in the Caribbean, including the United States, the United Kingdom, Canada, and France.
+St. Lucia is a member of the Commonwealth, the Organization of American States, and the United Nations.
+It seeks pragmatic solutions to major international issues and maintains friendly relations with the major powers active in the Caribbean, including the United States, the United Kingdom, Canada, and France.
 St. Lucia has been active in eastern Caribbean regional affairs through the OECS and CARICOM.

 U.S.-ST. LUCIAN RELATIONS

-St. Lucia and the United States share interest in combating international crime and narcotics trafficking.
+St. Lucia and the United States share interest in combating international crime, the flow of illegal drugs, and narcotics trafficking.
 Because of St. Lucia's geographical location, it is an appealing transit point for traffickers.
 In response to this threat, the Government of St. Lucia has concluded various bilateral treaties with the United States, including a Maritime Law Enforcement Agreement (subsequently amended to include overflight and order-to-land provisions), a Mutual Legal Assistance Treaty, and an Extradition Treaty.